[Takes a symbolic 12 steps to the podium.]

 Three months ago

 After one big sigh too many I completely stop eating foods with added sugar.
-I’m not obsessive about it—things like ketchup are allowed on the table—but anything that can be unambiguously labelled a dessert is verboten.
+I’m not obsessive about it—compromised condiments, for example, are allowed on the table—but anything that can be unambiguously labelled a dessert is verboten.

 The first few days are headache-ridden.
 I rough it out.
 Soon I settle into a routine.
 This involves savouring everything I still allow myself, which is plenty, and not giving in to psychological hunger for empty calories.
 As long as I’m at it I cut out snacks and keep a food diary, giving myself a reasonable caloric allowance for my activity level.